 - Potential date(s) when the VRST can be held

-- Estimated time for issuing the CFP, availability of a website, submission deadlines and registration deadlines
+- Estimated time for issuing the CFP, submission deadlines and registration deadlines

 - Arguments for why the VRST as proposed by you will be attractive to the VR/HCI community (e.g. accessibility, international rotation, location, relation to specific sub-communities, ability to attract both new and 'old' conference visitors)